 - Insurance plan may have a narrow definition of families, and not include “chosen” family of LGBTQ+ people.

-- Previous negative experiences in healthcare settings can scare LGBTQ+ individuals from obtaining medical care.
+- Previous negative experiences in healthcare settings can discourage LGBTQ+ individuals from obtaining medical care.

 - Lack of provider information and knowledge about LGBTQ+ health needs and risks prevent LGBTQ+ individuals from receiving proper medical care.